 If you find out exactly what your audience likes and want to see, you have a recipe for exponential growth and success in your business.

-Lesson #7: It’s tricky in business to figure out what to spend money on.
+Lesson #7: It’s tricky to figure out what to spend money on in the business.

 How you spend your money in business determines how much you will grow.